jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 The SQL Server \| Workload Analysis drilldown has been enhanced with Plan and SQL tabs for a selected SQL Statement, same as for the SQL Activity \| Sessions \| Query Execution Statistics drilldown page. | SOSSE-6060
 The Spotlight Native Collector when opening an XEventsReader connection now tries to connect with a secured connection on first attempt and only when that fails does it retry with an unsecured connection.  | DS-1615
 Renamed all Error Log alarms to begin with "Error Log - ".
+All error log alarms are non configurable. | DS-1570 Spotlight Enterprise is now capable of checking database backups across Availability Groups.
+Spotlight uses the backup details from all replicas in the group when determining if a backup alarm should be raised.
+The prerequisite is that you must have a SQL Server connection for every replica in the Availability Group as well as a High Availability connection for the group. | DS-1425
-All error log alarms are non configurable. | DS-1570 The Windows **Services - Service not running** alarm now excludes Trigger and Delayed Start Automatic services for Windows Server 2016 and above. | DS-907
+The Windows **Services - Service not running** alarm now excludes Trigger and Delayed Start Automatic services for Windows Server 2016 and above. | DS-907
 New diagnostic server alarm limits the upload packet size to the cloud. | DS-1073